-1235 This appendix details architectural considerations relating to single sign-on (SSO) with OAuth 2.0;

-- 1236 Internet Engineering Task Force (IETF) Request for Comments (RFC) 8252; and AppAuth open-source - 1237 libraries, federation, and types of multifactor authentication (MFA).
+This appendix details architectural considerations relating to SSO with OAuth 2.0; IETF RFC 8252; and AppAuth open-source libraries, federation, and types of MFA.

-1238 C.1 SSO with OAuth 2.0, IETF RFC 8252, and AppAuth Open-Source 1239 Libraries
+C.1 SSO with OAuth 2.0, IETF RFC 8252, and AppAuth Open-Source Libraries

-- 1240 As stated above, SSO streamlines the user experience by enabling a user to authenticate once and to - subsequently access different applications without having to authenticate again.
-SSO on mobile devices - is complicated by the sandboxed architecture, which makes it difficult to share the session state with - 1243 back-end systems between individual applications.
-Enterprise Mobility Management (EMM) vendors - have provided solutions through proprietary software development kits (SDKs), but this approach - 1245 requires integrating the SDK with each individual application and does not scale to a large and diverse - 1246 population, such as the public safety and first responder (PSFR) user community. - 1247 OAuth 2.0, when implemented in accordance with RFC 8252 (the OAuth 2.0 for Native Apps Best Current - 1248 Practice), provides a standards-based SSO pattern for mobile applications.
-The OpenID Foundation's - 1249 AppAuth libraries [14] can facilitate building mobile applications in full compliance with IETF RFC 8252, - 1250 but any mobile application that follows RFC 8252's core recommendation of using a shared external - user-agent for the OAuth authorization flow will have the benefit of SSO. - 1252 To implement SSO with OAuth 2.0, this practice guide recommends that application developers choose 1253 one of the following options: - Implement IETF RFC 8252 themselves.
+As stated above, SSO streamlines the user experience by enabling a user to authenticate once and to subsequently access different applications without having to authenticate again.
+SSO on mobile devices is complicated by the sandboxed architecture, which makes it difficult to share the session state with back-end systems between individual applications.
+EMM vendors have provided solutions through proprietary SDKs, but this approach requires integrating the SDK with each individual application and does not scale to a large and diverse population, such as the PSFR user community.

+OAuth 2.0, when implemented in accordance with RFC 8252 (the OAuth 2.0 for Native Apps Best Current Practice), provides a standards-based SSO pattern for mobile applications.
+The OpenID Foundation's AppAuth libraries [14] can facilitate building mobile applications in full compliance with IETF RFC 8252, but any mobile application that follows RFC 8252's core recommendation of using a shared external user-agent for the OAuth authorization flow will have the benefit of SSO.

+To implement SSO with OAuth 2.0, this practice guide recommends that application developers choose one of the following options:

+- Implement IETF RFC 8252 themselves.
 This RFC specifies that OAuth 2.0 authorization requests from native applications should be made only through external user-agents, primarily the user's browser.
 This specification details the security and usability reasons for why this is the case and how native applications and authorization servers can implement this best practice.
-RFC 8252 also recommends the use of Proof Key for Code Exchange (PKCE), as detailed in RFC 7636 [28], which protects against authorization code interception attacks. - Integrate the AppAuth open-source libraries (that implement RFC 8252 and RFC 7636) for mobile SSO.
-The AppAuth libraries make it easy for application developers to enable standards based authentication, SSO, and authorization to application programming interfaces.
-This was the option chosen by the implementers of this build. - 1264 When OAuth is implemented in a native application, it operates as a public client; this presents security 1265 concerns with aspects like client secrets and redirected uniform resource identifiers (URIs).
-The AppAuth 1266 pattern mitigates these concerns and provides several security advantages for developers.
+RFC 8252 also recommends the use of PKCE, as detailed in RFC 7636 [28], which protects against authorization code interception attacks. - Integrate the AppAuth open-source libraries (that implement RFC 8252 and RFC 7636) for mobile SSO.
+The AppAuth libraries make it easy for application developers to enable standardsbased authentication, SSO, and authorization to application programming interfaces.
+This was the option chosen by the implementers of this build.

+When OAuth is implemented in a native application, it operates as a public client; this presents security concerns with aspects like client secrets and redirected uniform resource identifiers (URIs).
+The AppAuth pattern mitigates these concerns and provides several security advantages for developers.
 The primary benefit of RFC 8252 is that native applications use an external user-agent (e.g., the Chrome for Android web browser) instead of an embedded user-agent (e.g., an Android WebView) for their OAuth authorization requests.

-1270 An embedded user-agent is demonstrably less secure and user-friendly than an external user-agent.

-1271 Embedded user-agents potentially allow the client to log keystrokes, capture user credentials, copy which users generally prefer and which this practice guide sets out to implement.
-Recent versions of Android and iPhone operating system (iOS) both provide implementations of "in-application browser

-1272 session cookies, and automatically submit forms to bypass user consent.
-In addition, session information switching between the application and the browser; RFC 8252 recommends their use where available.
+An embedded user-agent is demonstrably less secure and user-friendly than an external user-agent.
+Embedded user-agents potentially allow the client to log keystrokes, capture user credentials, copy session cookies, and automatically submit forms to bypass user consent.
+In addition, session information for embedded user-agents is stored on a per-application basis.
+This does not allow for SSO functionality, which users generally prefer and which this practice guide sets out to implement.
+Recent versions of Android and iPhone operating systems (iOS) both provide implementations of "in-application browser tabs" that retain the security benefits of using an external user-agent while avoiding visible contextswitching between the application and the browser; RFC 8252 recommends their use where available.
+In-application browser tabs are supported in Android 4.1 and higher and in iOS 9 and higher.

-1273 for embedded user-agents is stored on a per-application basis.
-This does not allow for SSO functionality,

-1276 tabs" that retain the security benefits of using an external user-agent while avoiding visible context-

-1278 In-application browser tabs are supported in Android 4.1 and higher and in iOS 9 and higher.